 top of page

 While there are two major dune systems accessible to tourists in Morocco’s southeast (Erg Chebbi and Erg Chigaga), the former is more popular and with a greater choice of camps.
-Venturing to this remote corner of the country is a bucket list experience for many travellers and one that I can’t recommend highly enough.
-During my first year in Morocco, we travelled to Merzouga to overnight in the Erg Chebbi dunes and it's an experience I'll never forget.
+Travelling to this remote corner of the country is a bucket list experience for many and one that I can’t recommend highly enough.

 Disclosure: This article contains affiliate links, meaning I earn a small commission when you make a purchase.
 Affiliate links cost you nothing and ensure my content stays free!

-Things to do in Merzouga
+Best things to do in Merzouga

 Explore the Erg Chebbi dunes

-Embarking on a thrilling 4WD adventure is one of the best ways to experience the dunes, either on a small-group adventure or a private tour.
+Embarking on a 4WD adventure is one of the best ways to experience the dunes, either on a small-group adventure or a private tour.
 Many include a stop at an Amazigh village where you’ll have the opportunity to meet the locals and learn about their unique way of life.
-Quad biking and sandboarding are other popular ways to experience the dunes, with each activity offering a different perspective

 It’s also possible to simply walk up the nearest dune from your Merzouga riad or kasbah hotel, with the hike to the top taking less than an hour.
 Head off in the late afternoon to time your arrival for the sunset - it’s an experience you’ll never forget!